About > Our People

 Phil Matt

 Phil Matt has served as Webmaster for the RRRS since 2014.
-A “recovered photojournalist,” Phil donates his web design services (Nimble Eye Design) to the RRRS because he believes that refugees have always played such a central role in the vibrancy, growth and progress of American society.
+A “recovered photojournalist,” Phil donates his web and print design services (Nimble Eye Design) to the RRRS because he believes that refugees have always played such a central role in the vibrancy, growth and progress of American society.
 He is honored to be able to contribute to the RRRS in their ongoing efforts to help refugees in their new American lives.